pcsiszar/Shadowrun-5.5/Core/Errata.md

 You cannot summon spirits while Astrally Projecting while being more than 100m away from your body.
 (This is to counter "Spirit Bomb" tactics.)

 The Damage of your Astral Combat attack is your tradition's linked attribute, not just Charisma.

 #### Metamagics

-Quickening is removed from the game.
+Quickening is changed so that it adds +1d6 to your Astral Initiative.

 You do not need to have the Masking metamagic to hide your Magical nature, but you get Bonus dice for Masking Focuses and Initiate Grades.
 Without those your pool is just your Magic rating.

+### Drugs and Addiction

+Each time you take an addictive substance, you will immediately make an addiction test (Pg 414 SR5 CRB).

+For psychologically addicting drugs, the test will be [Logic +Willpower +(11 - Drug's Effective Addiction Rating) +(other modifiers)].

+For physiologically addicting drugs, the test will be [Body + Willpower + (11 - Drug's Effective Addiction Rating) + (other modifiers)].

+For drugs that are "
+Both", the test will be the worse of your two dicepools for the above.
+Only permanent attribute augmentations apply to the dicepools for this test.
+If you fail the test, you immediately suffer the effects of a failed addiction test.

+On a failed roll, the Addiction worsens by one level (Mild to Moderate, Moderate to Severe, Severe to Burnout), or the character gains the Addiction quality at the Mild level if not yet addicted.
+Afterwards, the character doesn’t have to make any more Addiction tests when taking additional doses of the same drug in that session.

+A character cannot increase their dice pool on the Drug Resistance test by using drugs to increase their physical or mental attributes.